jrpotter/notebook/notes/computability/automaton.md

 Basic
 What is a nonregular language?
 Back: One that exists beyond the capabilities of a finite automaton.
-Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Australia Brazil Japan Korea Mexiko Singapore Spain United Kingdom United States: Cengage Learning, 2013).
+Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1735160593029-->
 END%%

 %%ANKI
 Cloze
 {1:Edges} are to {2:graphs} whereas {2:transitions} are to {1:state diagrams}.
-Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Australia Brazil Japan Korea Mexiko Singapore Spain United Kingdom United States: Cengage Learning, 2013).
+Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1734999643325-->
 END%%

 %%ANKI
 Cloze
 {1:Vertices} are to {2:graphs} whereas {2:states} are to {1:state diagrams}.
-Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Australia Brazil Japan Korea Mexiko Singapore Spain United Kingdom United States: Cengage Learning, 2013).
+Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1734999643328-->
 END%%